kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

 #### Alpha

 - Feature implemented behind a feature flag
-- Initial e2e tests completed and enabled
+- Initial unit, integration and e2e tests completed

 #### Beta

 - Gather feedback from developers and surveys
-- Complete features A, B, C
+- Complete features: StatefulSet status reporting and `kubectl rollout status` support.
 - Additional tests are in Testgrid and linked in KEP
-- More rigorous forms of testing—e.g., downgrade tests and scalability tests
+- Downgrade tests and scalability tests
 - All functionality completed
 - All security enforcement completed
 - All monitoring requirements completed